 Larson completes the Memorial Day double, racing in the Indy 500 and then flying to Charlotte to win the Coca-Cola 600 the same day.

-Bell dominates the longest race on the NASCAR calendar, leading 102 laps in the No. 20 Toyota for Joe Gibbs Racing.
+Blaney dominates the longest race on the NASCAR calendar, leading 102 laps in the No. 12 Ford for Team Penske.

-Hamlin wins his third Coca-Cola 600, dominating the longest night in NASCAR.
-The JGR veteran adds another crown jewel.
+Larson wins the Coca-Cola 600, dominating the longest night in NASCAR.
+The Hendrick driver adds another crown jewel.

-Truex wins the Coca-Cola 600 for the second time, proving once again he's the king of long-distance NASCAR races.
+Kyle Busch wins the Coca-Cola 600, proving once again he's the king of long-distance NASCAR races.

-Kyle Busch wins the Coca-Cola 600 in the No. 18 Toyota, adding NASCAR's longest race to his impressive resume of Crown Jewel victories.
+Dillon wins the Coca-Cola 600 in the No. 3 Chevrolet, adding NASCAR's longest race to his impressive resume of Crown Jewel victories.

-Dillon wins the Coca-Cola 600 in overtime, giving the famous No. 3 another crown jewel victory under the Charlotte lights.
+Truex wins the Coca-Cola 600, giving the No. 78 Furniture Row team another crown jewel victory under the Charlotte lights.

 Truex leads a record 392 of 400 laps.
 The most dominant performance in Coca-Cola 600 history.
 An absolute masterclass at Charlotte.